Barbara R. Hatton: Career

 After receiving her bachelor's degree, Hatton worked as a secondary school mathematics teacher at Booker T. Washington High School in Atlanta.
 She was later employed at the University of the District of Columbia, where she served as a teacher and held administrative positions.

 Hatton then joined Stanford University, where she was an assistant professor of education administration and policy studies, as well as an instructor and associate director of the Stanford Urban/Rural School Development Institute.
-She was the first African American woman to be an to hold a tenure-track position in the School of Education.
+She was the first African American woman to hold a tenure-track position in the School of Education.

 Hatton served as the dean of the School of Education at Tuskegee University, where she was the first woman to hold that position.
 She also served as dean of the School of Education at Atlanta University.

 Hatton then worked at the Ford Foundation in New York City, first as a program officer and later as the deputy director of the education and culture program.
 She left this position in September 1992.
 While at the foundation, she wrote the grant recommendation to fund the merger that created Clark Atlanta University.